sustech-cs304/galaguide/README.md

 - [Lianji Bai](https://github.com/WinwayCome)
 - [Qiwen Xiao](https://github.com/Charley-xiao)

-We would like to thank the course instructor [Yida Tao](https://yidatao.github.io/) and teaching assistants for their guidance and support during the development of GalaGuide, the open-source community for providing us with the tools and resources to build GalaGuide, and also ourselves for the hard work and dedication to the project throughout the semester.
+We would like to thank the course instructor, [Yida Tao](https://yidatao.github.io/), and the teaching assistants for their guidance and support during the development of GalaGuide, and the open-source community for providing us with the tools and resources to build GalaGuide, and also ourselves for the hard work and dedication to the project throughout the semester.

 And lastly, a deep bow to you for using GalaGuide and supporting open-source development.